In this Article...quick links

-It’s safe to say that team presentations involve a lot of moving parts, not to forget the different personalities and confidence levels that presenters bring with them.
+It’s safe to say that team presentations involve a lot of moving parts, not least because it brings together different personalities with varying confidence levels and presentation styles.

 In this blog post we discuss how teams can collaborate to plan, practise and present successfully as a group.